What is a Savannah cat?

 Different Generations

-There are many different numbers and letters variations to classify the different Savannah cats.
-The Savannah is referred to by its ‘F’ generation.
-The ‘F’ stands for ‘filial’ and refers to how many generations removed it is from the wild, the Serval.
-So an F1 is one generation from the Serval (has a Serval parent), an F2 is two generations removed so has a Serval grandparent, and so on.
+There are various numerical and alphabetical variations used to classify the different Savannah cats.
+The Savannah is designated by its ‘F’ generation, with ‘F’ standing for ‘filial,’ which indicates how many generations it is removed from the wild ancestor, the Serval.
+An F1 is one generation away from the Serval (having a Serval parent), an F2 is two generations removed (with a Serval grandparent), and so forth.

 *F1 = 57% Serval- one parent will be a serval